barnabywalker/bioregionalisation/README.md

 Disadvantages:

-  * $\beta$-diversity naturally increases with geographical distance from a point, so hard to decouple geographical distance and differences in species assemblages.
+  * beta-diversity naturally increases with geographical distance from a point, so hard to decouple geographical distance and differences in species assemblages.
   * Can fluctuate significantly at small scales and so overestimate differences, due to competitive exclusion, spatial clustering, and environmental gradients.
   * Heavily influenced by sampling of taxa.